tbanken/pyplaces/docs/source/index.rst

 * :ref:`Inspect dataset schemas <schemas>`
 * :ref:`Find relevant category names for retrieving places data <categories>`

-Most, if not all, of the functions follow the same type of workflow.
+Most of the functions follow the same type of workflow.